 When the Save & Next mode is enabled, verifying and unverifying will also load the next search result afterward.
-For more information see our article on Verification and Proofreading.
+For more information see our Basic Review Workflow article.

 You can select Minor Change to make a small change (e.g. adding missing punctuation) that will not update the verification status.

 At the top of the navigation bar you see a bar of icons with the following options:

 You will also find an Add Key button that will allow you to manually create a new key in your project.